lac-dcc/chimera/chigen_programs/README.md

-# Using Chigen
+# Using ChiGen

-This steps explain how to generate programs using Chigen.
-The first step is to train the probabilistic grammar.
-We do that using the `run_parser_count_productions.sh` script.
+This document explains how to generate programs using ChiGen.
+First, it shows how to train the fuzzer; then, it shows how to use it to generate Verilog programs.

-The command format is:
+## Training a Probabilistic Grammar

+ChiGen requires a [probabilistic context-free grammar](https://en.wikipedia.org/wiki/Probabilistic_context-free_grammar) to generate Verilog programs.
+The grammar is produced out of examples of Verilog codes.
+To produce this grammar, we use the `run_parser_count_productions.sh` script, as follows:

 ```bash
 ./scripts/run_parser_count_productions.sh <directory> <verible_parser_executable> <output_file> <n>